bloominstituteoftechnology/web-sprint-challenge-advanced-react/README.md

 ## Project Setup

 - Fork, clone, and `npm install`.
-You don't need to add any extra libraries.
+You won't need to add any extra libraries.
-- Launch the project on a dev server executing `npm run dev`.
+- Launch the project on a development server executing `npm run dev`.
-- See your widget visiting `http://localhost:3000` in Chrome.
+- Visit your widget by navigating to `http://localhost:3000` with Chrome.
 - Run tests locally executing `npm test`.
 The test file is `codegrade_mvp.test.js`.

 ## API

-- The application includes an endpoint on `POST http://localhost:9000/result`.
+- The application includes an endpoint reachable at `POST http://localhost:9000/result`.
 - You can experiment with this endpoint using an HTTP client like Postman.
 - The endpoint expects a payload like `{ "x": 1, "y": 2, "steps": 3, "email": "lady@gaga.com" }`:
   - `x` is an integer between 1 and 3.